GoogleChrome/developer.chrome.com/site/en/blog/don-t-build-blobs-construct-them/index.md

 ---

-Here's a heads up to all you [BlobBuilder](https://developer.mozilla.org/docs/Web/API/BlobBuilder) fans...it's going bye bye!
+Here's a heads up to all you [BlobBuilder](https://developer.mozilla.org/docs/Web/API/BlobBuilder) fans, it's going bye bye!

 `BlobBuilder` is a handy API for creating Blobs (or Files) in JavaScript.
-It's been around since Chrome 8, FF 6, and IE 10 but has never shipped in Safari,...and likely never will.
+It's been around since Chrome 8, FF 6, and IE 10 but has never shipped in Safari, and likely never will.
 Recent spec changes to the [File API](https://w3c.github.io/FileAPI/#dfn-Blob) include a new constructor for `Blob`, which essentially makes `BlobBuilder` irrelevant.
 In fact, Safari nightlies have already disabled it and Chrome will start to warn you in the console very soon.

 For comparison, below is the same code using the deprecated `BlobBuilder` and the new `Blob` constructor.
 The snippet creates a stylesheet and appends it to the DOM.